AgroDan/pynigma/README.md

 # Prints: "3/M3u@WPb9VLu"
 ```

+### Decode the ciphertext

-**Decode the ciphertext.** Assuming you have the key used to generate the ciphertext, you can use it to transpose the ciphertext and it will print out the plaintext!
+Assuming you have the key used to generate the ciphertext, you can use it to transpose the ciphertext and it will print out the plaintext!

 ```python
 import enigma